baruchgottesman/HW1/README.md

 # HW1
-Homework and Initial Experimentalism in Github
+Homework and Initial Experimentalism with Github